Support

 By default, SBC-generated web sites allow web search engines to index your site.

 You can overide this setting as desired via the Block Search Engines From Indexing Pages setting.
-If you activate this setting, a unique robots.txt file is generated that must be placed at the top (root) level of your web site for this to be effective.
+If you activate this setting, a unique robots.txt file is generated.
+This file must be placed at the top (root) level of your web site for this to be effective.
+If you disable this feature, the robots.txt file will be generated accordingly to allow search engines to index your site.
+Removing the file from your site will have the same effect.

 It should be noted that legitimate search engine indexing bots (e.g.: Google, Bing, etc) will honor this setting.
 However, malicious web bots usually don't.